mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Tutorial: Examples

 The estimated SNR is between 0.27 and 0.28.
-The closed-form formula for the F-test for a linear model at the 0.05 significance level with 21 predictors, 100 observations and a SNR between 0.27 and 0.28 returns a power between 0.81 to 0.85.
+For linear regression, the SNR is equivalent to the Cohen's $f^2$ effect size of all predictors.
+The closed-form formula for the general linear F-test at the 0.05 significance level with 21 predictors, 100 observations and an $f^2$ between 0.27 and 0.28 returns a power between 81\% to 85\%.
 At the same significance level, the MC estimate is: